180172/Web_Pages_Configuration/README.md

 </button>
 ```
 * Save the file
-* Run below command to restart the HTTP service
+* Run the below command to restart the HTTP service.
 ```bash
 service hhtpd restart
 ```
 ### STEP 4:

-Open the web broserve and copy your IP address and paste.
+Open the web browser, copy your IP address, and paste.

 ![Screenshot 2023-08-07 135323](https://github.com/180172/Web_Pages_Configuration/assets/110009356/db10ef90-a705-4c26-9ef1-7b376dea9788)

-You can acess the wesite with content which you have added on it.
+You can access the website with the content that you have added.

-### Suppose if we want to create subpage under same web-page use **alias**
+### Suppose we want to create a subpage under the same webpage use **alias**

 ```bash
 <VirtualHost <IP ADDRESS OF UR SERVER>:80>